psevestre/openid-fapi/Financial_API_WD_001.md

 * Privacy impact analysis (PIA) should be performed in the initial phase of the system planning.
 * For PIA, use of ISO/IEC 29134 Privacy impact analysis - Guidelines is recommended.
-* The provider should establish a management system to help respect privacy of the cusotmer.
+* The provider should establish a management system to help respect privacy of the customer.

 ### 9.2 Adhering to privacy principles